California scrub jay: Food storing

 California scrub jays, like many other corvids, exploit ephemeral surpluses by storing food in scattered caches within their territories.
 They rely on highly accurate and complex memories to recover the hidden caches, often after long periods of time.
 In the process of collecting and storing this food, they have shown an ability to plan ahead in choosing cache sites to provide adequate food volume and variety for the future.
 Western scrub jays are also able to rely on their accurate observational spatial memories to steal food from caches made by conspecifics.
 Food-storing birds implement a number of strategies to protect their caches from potential 'pilferers.'

 Anecdotally, scrub jays – and corvids more generally – are known for an attraction to, and thievery of, brightly colored objects.
 Recent research debunks, or at least casts doubt, on this idea.
-Corvids do, however, have a mischievous streak, and scrub jays are not above outright theft.
-They have been observed stealing acorns from acorn woodpecker caches.
+Corvids have been observed taking acorns from acorn woodpecker caches.
 Some scrub jays snatch acorns from the hiding places of other jays.
 When these birds go to hide their own acorns, they check first that no other jays are watching.
 Other protection methods include moving the cache in the presence of an observer, storing inedible decoys like small stones instead of food, and hiding the cache once a scavenging bird is no longer watching; these behaviors are thought to vary based on the presence or absence of potential pilferers (like other corvids) as well as what kind of animal might pilfer the cache, implying strategic and socially complex motives behind different kinds of caching behavior.